Bakelalan Bird Watching Trip Report

 How To Get To Bakelalan?

-Flying From Kuala Lumpur: Fly into Miri (Malaysia Airlines, AirAsia), connect to Lawas with MasWings, and from Lawas, connect to Bakelalan with MasWings.
+Flying from Kuala Lumpur: Fly into Miri (Malaysia Airlines or AirAsia), then connect to Lawas with MasWings, and from Lawas, connect to Bakelalan with MasWings.

 ![]() |